cpp-for-everything/ORM/README.md

         [HAVING condition]
         [ORDER BY expression [ ASC | DESC ]]
         [LIMIT [offset_value] number_rows | LIMIT number_rows OFFSET offset_value]
-        INTO [ OUTFILE 'file_name' options
+        [INTO [ OUTFILE 'file_name' options
             | DUMPFILE 'file_name'
             | @variable1, @variable2, ... @variable_n]
         [FOR UPDATE | LOCK IN SHARE MODE];
       ```
+    - Update / update
+      - ~~WHERE~~
+      - ORDER BY
+    - Delete / delete
+      - WHERE
+      - ORDER BY
+      - LIMIT
 1. Transferring the abstract database implementation from v1.1 to v2 using the new SQL-free query style
 1. Implement free MySQL driver
 1. Implement free MongoDB driver